Boyz 2

 Boyz 2 is a 2018 Indian Marathi-language comedy drama film directed by Vishal Devrukhkar and written by Hrishikesh Koli.
-Produced by Everest Entertainment in association with Supreme Motion Pictures and distributed by Eros International.
-It is second installment to the Boyz franchise.
-It was theatrically released on 5 October 2018 worldwide.
+The second installment of Boyz franchise.
+It is jointly produced by Everest Entertainment and Supreme Motion Pictures, distributed by Eros International.
+Boyz 2 was theatrically released on 5 October 2018 worldwide.

 Plot

+The film begins exactly two years after the events of Boyz.
+Kabir has undergone a massive personality change after his mother's death and friendship with Dhungya and Dhairya, and now spends a lot of time on social media.
+Living with his aunt Radhika and her live-in partner Alok, he detests their non-marital relationship.
+He is often traumatized by the ragging he faced from the college seniors in the boys hostel.
+As a result, he plans to opt out of hostel to focus on his studies in 12th Std.
+Meanwhile Dhungya and Dhairya are still indulging in their usual mischief.

-Naru Bondwe, son of college trustee Madan Bondwe, rejoins the college and has a rivalry with Junior.
+Naru Bondwe, son of college trustee Madan Bondwe, rejoins the college and has a rivalry with Juniors.
 Dharia, Dhungya and Kabir are known for fighting for the rights of juniors.
 But Kabir now stays away from the hostel because he doesn't want anything else.
 Seniors are troubled by the 12th board exams.
 A grade committee will visit the college during the year and tutor Vikram Sabnis, the principal, to end the enmity between juniors and seniors.
 Chitra A beautiful girl enters the college and Kabir is attracted and goes back to the hostel.
-The rivalry between juniors and seniors takes a turn for the worst before the grade committee meets.
+The rivalry between juniors and seniors takes a turn for the worse before the grade committee meets.
 Naru and Kabir, the chosen members of both the teams, must give up their virginity to the girl.
 And record videos as evidence that failed.
 The loser has to leave the college.